 Applicants shall demonstrate the legal right to conduct the water use on the project lands or site.
-Legal right is demonstrated through property ownership of or other property interest in (such as a lease) the project site; or control of the water supply to the receiving entity or entities.
-Applicants shall provide documentation demonstrating ownership or control of the property or properties to which water is supplied through the requested permit duration.
+Legal right is demonstrated through property ownership or other property interest, such as a lease, at the project site.
+Applicants shall provide copies of legal documents demonstrating ownership or control of property through the requested permit duration.
 The recommended permit duration shall take into consideration the time period of the legal interest in the property.
 The requirements of this section shall not apply to proposed water uses reviewed in accordance with 40B-2.025(2), F.A.C., under the Florida Power Plant Siting Act.